ramo772/user_note_micro_services/README.md

 Repeat the above steps at the note-management-micro-service

+In the note-management-micro-service, make sure to run the following command to start the worker for handling queues:

+    php artisan queue:work

 # Overview

 This application uses two microservices.
 The first, called auth-user, manages user registration and login.
 Upon these events, it dispatches a job and communicates them through RabbitMQ.
 The second microservice handles note management, listening for events from auth-user through RabbitMQ.
 It performs CRUD operations related to note management.
 This design promotes modularity and scalability, allowing each microservice to handle its tasks independently while communicating seamlessly through RabbitMQ.